alexisvincent/systemjs-tools/README.md

 - [**IDE Analysis Engine**](./docs/what.md#ide-analysis-engine)

 ## WHY?
-As 'modern' application developers, we have certain expectations from our environment, namely

-1. sub-second iteration cycles
-2. hot module replacement
-3. graceful error handling
-4. clear development feedback
-5. asset bundling
-6. ...the list continues

-Current development and production workflows for SystemJS leave much to be desired.
-Projects end up clobbering together a haphazard subset of their desired workflow and this contributes to developers leaving the SystemJS ecosystem.
+Current development workflows for SystemJS leave much to be desired.
+Projects end up clobbering together a slow, haphazard subset of their desired workflow and the frustration this causes contributes to developers leaving the SystemJS ecosystem.
 That's ridiculous, SystemJS provides EXCELLENT primitives to build seamless development workflows and we should be leveraging that. `systemjs-tools` is my contribution towards tooling for